apache/flink/docs/dev/stream/operators/joining.md

 </div>

 ## Session Window Join
-When performing a session window join, all elements with the same key that when _"combined"_ fulfill the session criteria are joined in pairwise combinations and passed on to the user-defined function.
+When performing a session window join, all elements with the same key that when _"combined"_ fulfill the session criteria are joined in pairwise combinations and passed on to the `JoinFunction` or `FlatJoinFunction`.
 Again this performs an inner join, so if there is a session window that only contains elements from one stream, no output will be emitted!

 <img src="{{ site.baseurl }}/fig/session-window-join.svg" class="center" style="width: 80%;" />

 Here we define a session window join where each session is divided by a gap of at least 1ms.
-There are three sessions, and in the first two sessions the joined elements from both streams are passed to the user-defined function.
+There are three sessions, and in the first two sessions the joined elements from both streams are passed to the `JoinFunction`.
 In the third session there are no elements in the green stream, so ⑧ and ⑨ are not joined!

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">